 Documentation is another internal control that can help reduce fraud.
 Consider the example above; if sales receipts and preparation of the bank deposit are documented in the books, the business owner can look at the documentation daily or weekly to verify that the receipts were deposited into the bank.
 In addition, make sure all checks, purchase orders and invoices are numbered consecutively.
 Use “for deposit only” stamps on all incoming checks, require two signatures on checks above a specified dollar amount and avoid using a signature stamp.
 Also, be alert to new vendors as billing-scheme embezzlers setup and make payments to fictitious vendors, usually mailed to a P.O.
 Box.

 Internal control programs should be monitored and revised on a consistent basis to ensure they are effective and current with technological and other advances.
-If you do not have an internal control process or fraud prevention program in place, then you should hire a professional with experience in this area.
+If you do not have an internal control process or employee fraud prevention program in place, then you should hire a professional with experience in this area.
 An expert will analyze the company’s policies and procedures, recommend appropriate programs and assist with implementation.

 4. Monitor Vacation Balances

 You might be impressed by the employees who haven’t missed a day of work in years.
-While these may sound like loyal employees, it could be a sign that these employees have something to hide and are worried that someone will detect their fraud if they were out of the office for a period of time.
+While these may sound like loyal employees, it could be a sign that these employees have something to hide and are worried that someone will detect their fraud if they were out of the office for some time.
 It is also a good idea to rotate employees to various jobs within a company.
 This may also reveal fraudulent activity as it allows a second employee to review the activities of the first.

-5. Hire Experts
+5. Hire Trustworthy Experts

 6. Live the Corporate Culture

 A positive work environment can prevent employee fraud and theft.
 There should be a clear organizational structure, written policies and procedures and fair employment practices.
-An open-door policy can also provide a great fraud prevention system as it gives employees open lines of communication with management.
+An open-door policy can also provide a great employee fraud prevention system as it gives employees open lines of communication with management.
 Business owners and senior management should lead by example and hold every employee accountable for their actions, regardless of position.

 In addition to prevention strategies, you should also have detection methods in place and make them visible to the employees.
 According to Managing the Business Risk of Fraud: A Practical Guide, published by Association of Certified Fraud Examiners (ACFE), the visibility of these controls acts as one of the best deterrents to fraudulent behavior.
 It is important to continuously monitor and update your fraud detection strategies to ensure they are effective.
 Detection plans usually occur during the regularly scheduled business day.
 These plans take external information into consideration to link with internal data.
 The results of your fraud detection plans should enhance your prevention controls.
 It is important to document your fraud detection strategies including the individuals or teams responsible for each task.
 Once the final fraud detection plan has been finalized, all employees should be made aware of the plan and how it will be implemented.
 Communicating this to employees is a prevention method in itself.
 Knowing the company is watching and will take disciplinary action can hinder employees’ plans to commit fraud.

 Those who are willing to commit fraud do not discriminate.
 It can happen in large or small companies across various industries and geographic locations.
-Occupational fraud can result in huge financial loss, legal costs, and ruined reputations that can ultimately lead to the downfall of an organization.
+Employee fraud can result in huge financial loss, legal costs, and ruined reputations that can ultimately lead to the downfall of an organization.
 Having the proper plans in place can significantly reduce fraudulent activities from occurring or cut losses if a fraud already occurred.
 Making the company policy known to employees is one of the best ways to deter fraudulent behavior.
 Following through with the policy and enforcing the noted steps and consequences when someone is caught is crucial to preventing fraud.
 The cost of trying to prevent fraud is less expensive to a business than the cost of the fraud that gets committed.